Daniel Tucker BSc (Hons) Web Development

 Adam Packer BSc (Hons) Web Development

-There is a shortage of web developers and it is an industry that is every growing.
+There is a shortage of web developers and it is an industry that is ever-growing.
 The University organised an internship with S8080 where I work every Friday using the Drupal System (content management system) creating a small-scale project for the industry.

 This has enabled me to gain practical experience of how a design agency works and the intricacies of working as part of a team.
 For my final year project, I am researching test driven development which looks at the ways in which tests can drive the design of software.